msnjerig/End-of-phase3-PROJECT/README.md

 Data balancing: This is important to avoid bias in regression and classification.
 Logistic regression is configured to use **balanced class weight** so that it assigns more importance to cases from minority class during training.

 Two models were build using **Logistic Regression and Decision Tree algorithms** and thereafter hyperparameters were employed to tune the two models.

+Hyperparameters are crucial for optimizing the performance of machine learning models.
+A combination of  **Regularization Strength (C), Penalty type and Solver** were used.

+## Evaluation

 After modeling with the 2 algorithms, Logistic Regression performed best with a ROC AUC of 0.85 which identified strong predictors of the vaccine uptake.
+The ROC AUC score shows how well the model separates the two classes,that is the vaccinated vs non-vaccinated.

+Logistic regression was consistent in showing better class separation and generalization on the validation set.
+Also, it provided clear, interpretable coefficients showing the direction and strength of influence for each feature.
+This gives the much needed insights to stakeholders to help them understand why certain populations are more or less likely to get vaccinations.

+## Conclusion
+Logistic regression was selected as the preferred baseline model due to its strong performance, interpretability and alignment with public health applications.
+The model provides a framework for identifying key drivers of vaccine uptake, enabling evidence based decision making while establishing a reliable foundation for iterative refinement in public health initiatives.